liufeng2015/angular-panel/README.md

 v.support dragging<br/>

 # Dependencies
-This directive depends on angular only.
-No jQuery or Bootstrap required!
+This directive depends on angular and Bootstrap.
+No jQuery required!
 It has been tested on angular 4.0+

 # Contributing
 Please submit all pull requests the against master branch.
 If your unit test contains JavaScript patches or features, you should include relevant unit tests.
 Thanks!